 - 1. The TCP shall be fully responsible for organizing the Working Groups and selecting the Chairpersons/Co-Chairpersons taking into consideration for the resolutions which have been approved by the General Assembly. - 2.
-The TCP shall use his/her leadership to guide the Chairpersons/Co-Chairpersons in well defined directions with respect to the terms of reference. - 27.
-3. The TCP shall suggest that the Chairpersons/Co-Chairpersons select active members of a Working Group after consideration of the talents and achievements of the members and the international balance of the group. - 28.
-4. The Chairpersons/Co-Chairpersons shall be financially capable of attending the midterm symposium of the relevant Technical Commission as well as the following Congress to report on Working Group activities. - 5.
+The TCP shall use his/her leadership to guide the Chairpersons/Co-Chairpersons in well defined directions with respect to the terms of reference. - 3.
+The TCP shall suggest that the Chairpersons/Co-Chairpersons select active members of a Working Group after consideration of the talents and achievements of the members and the international balance of the group. - 4.
+The Chairpersons/Co-Chairpersons shall be financially capable of attending the mid-term symposium of the relevant Technical Commission as well as the following Congress to report on Working Group activities. - 5.
 Each WG Chair or Co-Chair shall organize one or more workshops, conferences or tutorials, preferably in odd-numbered years but at least four months from the mid-term symposia between the Congresses, in cooperation with the TCP.
-The dates for such meetings shall be approved by the Secretary General of the Society. - 29.
-6. The Chairpersons/Co-Chairpersons shall recommend to the TCP candidates to present ensure that summary reports of their Commission and WG events are submitted promptly for publication in ISPRS Highlights.
+The dates for such meetings shall be approved by the Secretary General of the Society. - 6.
+The Chairpersons/Co-Chairpersons shall recommend to the TCP candidates to present invited papers at the mid-term Symposium and/or the Congress.